 The procedure for setting the date rests with the Tribunal.
 The Tribunal will request and take note of the dates when you and the representatives of the Administrator are unable to attend.
 When setting the date for the appeal Hearing, the Tribunal's policy is not to offer multiple alternative dates.
-Therefore, it is very important that you let the Clerk to the Tribunal know of any dates you will be unable to attend, e.g., because you are off-Island on holiday.
+This is why it is very important that you let the Clerk to the Tribunal know of any dates you know you will be unable to attend, e.g. because you are off-Island on holiday.

-All parties will generally receive at least two or three weeks' notice of the Hearing date.
+All parties will generally receive at least two to three weeks' notice of the Hearing date.